jacebenson/cedar/docs/versioned_docs/version-2.0/how-to/sending-emails.md

 ## Using one service from another service

 The final thing to add is the auditing.
 When the users service sends an email we want to call the audits service to add a new audit log entry.
-Redwood makes this really easy.
+Cedar makes this really easy.
 All you have to do is import the service and you can use all the functions it exports!

 One thing I wanted to note here is that this might bypass security measures you have in place.
 When you call a service from the web side of your project you use GraphQL and the service is then protected by the `@requireAuth` directive.
 If you have a service that's open for everyone (i.e. that uses `@skipAuth`) and that service imports and uses another service it will be allowed to call any function in there, no matter what directives they use on the graphql side of things.
 In our case the `emailUser` mutation is using `@requireAuth`, so we're not affected by this.